24-26 Museum Street

 'AZUR GAS' - Meaning of 'laycan' in the context of a CIF sale

-Henry is ranked in Chambers [UK 2014], in this edition "sources cite his timely responses and commercial outlook as reasons to instruct him".
-In previous edition Henry is noted as a leading individual, in which clients say they "can rely on him in any situation, even in case of an emergency, to clarify any kind of issues" and that he “is perfect!
-He is very available, he knows his files through and through and approaches disputes in a practical way”.
+In previous editions, sources “cite his timely responses and commercial outlook as reasons to instruct him."
+Clients say they "can rely on him in any situation, even in case of an emergency, to clarify any kind of issues" and that he “is perfect!
+He is very available, he knows his files through and through and approaches disputes in a practical way.”

 Henry chairs the Lloyds Maritime Academy Course on Marine Cargo Claims and he also speaks at the International Cargo Insurance Course.
 He is one of the authors of the Informa Professional Academy Certificate in Marine Claims.
 He has an MA in French and Spanish from Edinburgh University and is fluent in both languages.